YOUTH BOARD

-At the heart and soul of Beyond is our brilliant Youth Board, made up of young people with their own mental health stories.
+At the heart and soul of Beyond is our brilliant Youth Board, a group of young people with their own mental health stories.
 These people generously volunteer their time to inform everything we do and keep us focussed on really matters, what young people need.
 In return, we strive to empower them to become influential voices of and for their generation.

 If you would like to learn more about our Youth Board, or it sounds like something you’d like to be a part of, click here.